borntofrappe/ticker/README.md

 In the settings page the checkbox is actually slotted in a list tile.
 Following the example of `CheckboxListTile` the demo shows how I intend to expand `CustomCheckbox` so that the toggle functionality is enabled by pressing the button _or_ by tapping the parent container.

+### custom_range_list_tile

+In the settings page allow to change the number of columns by tapping on a counter button.
+To mirror the design of the other preferences add the button in a `ListTile` widget and change the value in a given range.

 ### infinite_wheel

 The wheels are ultimately managed with a controller.
 The demo shows how to implement the wheel always showing numbers in a given range — 0 to 9 — in two possible ways: